equinor/fmu-tools/docs/qcforward.rst

 The input to this method is a python dictionary with the following keys:

+Common fields (same input inside or outside RMS)

+verbosity
+  Level of output while running None, "info" or "debug", default is None.

+zonelogname
+  Name of zonelog

+actions_each
+  This is a dictionary that shows what actions which shall be performed per well, for example ``{"warnthreshold": 50, "stopthreshold": 30}`` which means that match less or equal than 50% will trigger a warning, while a match <= 30% will trigger a stop in work flow.

-If ran inside RMS:
+Keys if ran inside RMS:

+wells
-* wells: A list of wellnames which in turn can have wildcards.
+  A list of wellnames which in turn can have python valid regular expressions, see examples. logrun
-* zonelog: Name of zonelog
+  Name of logrun in RMS
-* perflog: Perforations shall be present as flag log, where values > 0 means that a perforation is present
+trajectory
-* trajectory: Name of trajectory in RMS
+  Name of trajectory in RMS
-* logrun: Name of logrun
-* grid: Name of grid (if inside RMS) or name of grid file (outside RMS)
-* zone: Name of "Zone" property (if inside RMS) or dictionary with name of Zone and assosiated filename (if outside RMS)
-* limits: This is a new dictionary...

 If ran outside RSM:

+wells
-* wells: Outside RMS, wells must be on RMS ascii well format and a separate log representing measured depth (MD) must be present.
+  Outside RMS, wells must be on RMS ascii well format.
+File wildcards are allowed, se example. grid
-* zonelog: Name of zonelog
-* mdlog: Name of log representing measured depth (MD)
-* perflog: Perforations shall be present as flag log, where values > 0 means that a perforation is present
-* grid: Name of grid file
+  Name of file with grid (on ROFF or EGRID or GRDECL format) zone
-* zone: A dictionary with name of Zone and assosiated filename
+  A dictionary with name of Zone and assosiated filename, for example ``{"Zone", "zone.roff"}``
-* limits: This is a new dictionary...

 Known issues